 Outside the park

-Since you can only get to the vicinity of Skradinski Buk by public transport, we won’t list here accommodation options further north.
+Since public transport only serves the vicinity of Skradinski Buk, we won’t list accommodation options further north.

 The two settlements closest to Skradinski Buk are Lozovac (walk or bus shuttle) and Skradin (boat shuttle, cycle or walk)

-While Lozovac is closer on paper, it has less character than Skradin and is more difficult to get to.
-Only the local bus to/from Šibenik stops in Lozovac – check the timetable here (from Šibenik, to Šibenik).
-If you don’t mind the trouble, accommodation options in Lozovac closest to the falls include:
+While Lozovac is closer on paper, it has less character than Skradin and is more challenging to get to.
+Only the local bus to/from Sibenik stops in Lozovac – check the timetable here (from Sibenik to Sibenik).
+Lozovac lacks a decent-sized supermarket, so bring your groceries here if you want to self-cater.

 Charming Skradin was a real surprise - a destination in its own right worth exploring | Photo by Jacek Abramowicz on Pixabay